 Neander Shark diesel outboard: small power and big torque

 The technical development of diesel outboard engines has a long history.
 Its concrete and commercial outlets are few and far between.
 While two British and Scandinavian brands are developing high-powered engines, the German engine manufacturer Neander Shark has opted for more modest outboards.
-Its worldwide distributor, Yanmar, presented its DTorque 111 model at the La Rochelle show.
+Its worldwide distributor, Yanmar, presented its DTorque 111 model at the La Rochelle boat show.
 The name sums up the difference with a traditional petrol engine.
-The manufacturer displays the outboard's maximum torque, 111 N.m, not its 50 hp power.
-For comparable torque, a conventional 4-stroke petrol outboard offers double the power.
+The manufacturer displays the outboard's maximum torque, 111 N.m, and not its 50 hp power.
+For a comparable torque, a conventional 4-stroke petrol outboard displays double the power.

 Economic and technical advantages for the professional yachting environment

 Neander Shark targets a niche market with its diesel outboard engine.
-The high torque and a 402 N bollard pull will appeal to the marina manager for its towing and pushing capabilities and its manoeuvring assistance.
-The use of diesel avoids the need to carry gasoline and its storage, which is a complex regulatory requirement on board pleasure craft.
-Low consumption (11 L/h at full speed and 4 L/h at 1200 rpm), as well as maintenance intervals of only every 250 hours, limit operating costs.
-"It becomes interesting from 500 hours of sailing a year," says Thierry Berest of Yanmar, distributor of Neander Shark.
+The high torque and a 402 N bollard pull will appeal to the marina manager for its towing and pushing capabilities and manoeuvring assistance.
+The use of diesel avoids the need to carry gasoline and its storage, which is a regulatory requirement on board large pleasure craft.
+Low consumption (11 L/h at full speed and 4 L/h at 1200 rpm), as well as maintenance intervals of only 250 hours, limit operating costs.
+"It becomes interesting from 500 hours of sailing per year," says Thierry Berest of Yanmar, distributor of Neander Shark.
 "A study with the Cannes City Council for its 5 boats used in water management shows that the investment pays for itself in 5 years."